Benl0/the-editors-dungeon/content/200 REFERENCE/240 SPELLS/Necromancy/Finger of Death.md

 ## Description:
 You send negative engery coursing through a creature that you can see within range, causing it searing pain.
 The target must make a Constitution saving throw.
-It takes 7d8 + 30 necrotic damage on a failed save, or half as much damage on a successful one.\nA humanoid killed by this spell rises at the start of your next turn as a zombie that is permanently under your command, following your verbal orders to the best of its ability.
+It takes 7d8 + 30 necrotic damage on a failed save, or half as much damage on a successful one.

+A humanoid killed by this spell rises at the start of your next turn as a zombie that is permanently under your command, following your verbal orders to the best of its ability.